chrissarmstrong/seeking-manifold/content/Experiment Ideas/Neural Cellular Automata.md

 I have some experiments in mind that will require a larger data set to work with, so I instrumented my setup to also be able to use MNIST images for NCA generation.

 The only things worth mentioning on the MNIST side are:
-1. I did the most hacky thing possible, which is to simply create RGB versions of the grayscale images for training (I could have gained some efficiency my modifying the network to handle grayscale directly, training only one layer instead of three).
+1. I did the most hacky thing possible, which is to simply create RGB versions of the grayscale images for training (I could have gained some efficiency by modifying the network to handle grayscale directly, training only one layer instead of three).
 2. There's no true $\alpha$ channel here.

 Here's an MNIST example (target on the left, output of the NCA after 800 training steps):